Jamie Davies: Single-seaters

 Davies began his career competing in karting, winning the South West Championship in 1988, the British Junior Championship in 1989 and the British Junior Open Championship in 1990.
 He started his circuit racing career driving in the Formula Vauxhall Junior Championship in 1992, winning numerous races before moving up to the Formula Vauxhall Lotus Championship for the 1993 and 1994 seasons.
 Finishing runner-up in 1994 with five wins (one European round).
 He also won the McLaren Autosport BRDC Award in that year, which earned him a prize test with the McLaren Formula One team.
 He raced in the British Formula Three Championship in 1995 and 1996, winning two races and leading the championship before a different engine supplier was used by TWR halting his Championship campaign.
 He moved to the International Formula 3000 Championship in 1997, in which he raced for three seasons.
 After leading the championship with four podiums including one win during his rookie season, Davies ended the 97 Championship in fourth position.
 The following two seasons contained flashes of speed including podiums at Oschersleben and Monaco but never quite the repeat success of his rookie year.
 1998 also saw Davies return to the McLaren Formula One team for more testing duties.
 Davies guest appeared in the 2000 International Formula 3000 Championship at Monaco where he qualified in fourth position and finished the race second overall.

 British Touring Car Championship

-He was due to race in the Snetterton rounds of the 1996 British Touring Car Championship in place of the injured Kelvin Burt at Volvo but a crash at the pre-meeting test ruled him out.
-He also tested a Production Class BMW 320i E46 for Edenbridge ahead of the 2002 Season but lost out on a potential race seat at the team to Norman Simon.
+Davies was due to race in the Snetterton rounds of the 1996 British Touring Car Championship in place of the injured Kelvin Burt at Volvo but a crash caused by a rear left puncher entering 'Richies' during the race weekend's Saturday free practice ruled him out.

+He also tested a Production Class BMW 320i E46 for Edenbridge ahead of the 2002 season purely to give the team feedback on there race car for there season ahead.